espressif/esptool/README.md

 ./esptool.py verify_flash 0x40000 my_app.elf-0x40000.bin
 ```

-Verification is not always necessary, the bootloader serial protocol includes a checksum and this is usually enough to guarantee accurate flashing.
+In esptool.py,  a separate verification step is not usually necessary.
+At the end of the `write_flash` process, the flasher reads back all data from flash and calculates an md5 hash which is compared with the original data.
+Explicit verification is only necessary if you think flash has been corrupted or accidentally overwritten.

-NOTE: esptool.py may update the first 16 bytes (offset 0) of the ESP8266 flash when writing (see [Flash modes](#flash-modes)), to set the provided flash mode and flash size parameters.
-If running `verify_flash` for an image at offset 0, pass matching versions of any `--flash_mode` or `--flash_size` arguments that were used for `write_flash`.
+NOTE: esptool.py may update the first 16 bytes of the default boot image (at offset 0 for ESP8266 or offset 0x1000 for ESP32) when writing it (see [Flash modes](#flash-modes)).
+This is to set the provided flash mode and flash size parameters for the ROM bootloader.
+If running `verify_flash` for a boot image of this type, pass matching versions of any `--flash_mode` or `--flash_size` arguments that were used for `write_flash`.

 ### Manually assembling a firmware image

 You can also manually assemble a firmware image from binary segments (such as those extracted from objcopy), like this:

 ```
-esptool.py make_image -f app.text.bin -a 0x40100000 -f app.data.bin -a 0x3ffe8000 -f app.rodata.bin -a 0x3ffe8c00 app.flash.bin
+esptool.py --chip esp8266 make_image -f app.text.bin -a 0x40100000 -f app.data.bin -a 0x3ffe8000 -f app.rodata.bin -a 0x3ffe8c00 app.flash.bin
 ```

 This command does not require a serial connection.

 ### Dumping Memory

-The `dump_mem` command will dump a region from the ESP8266 memory space.
-For example, to dump the ROM (64 KiB) from the chip:
+The `dump_mem` command will dump a region from the chip's memory space.
+For example, to dump the ROM (64 KiB) from an ESP8266:

 ```
 esptool.py dump_mem 0x40000000 65536 iram0.bin